 True Position, or just Position as the ASME Y14.5 standard calls it, is defined as the total permissible variation that a feature can have from its “true” position.
 The “True Position” is the exact coordinate, or location defined by basic dimensions or other means that represents the nominal value.
-In other words, the GD&T “Position” tolerance is how far your feature’s location can vary from its “True Position”.
+In other words, the Geometric Dimensioning and Tolerancing “Position” tolerance is how far your feature’s location can vary from its “True Position”.

 Position is one of the most useful and most complex of all the symbols in GD&T. The two methods of using Position discussed on this page will be RFS or Regardless of Feature Size and under a material condition (Maximum Material Condition or Least Material Condition).
 However, since this is such a useful symbol, we will continue to add content and examples for other uses of this nifty little symbol in the coming months.

 Although incorrect, we title this page and sometimes refer to the symbol as “True Position” since this is typically the term people are referencing when they are looking for the position tolerance.
 However, it is correctly termed in the ASME Y14.5 standard as simply “Position”.
 For clarity on these two terms check out our article and video here.